mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_pnp_dependency.md

 MulleObjC library or the Foundation library and their constituent libraries.
 But you will likely want to add more.

-The modern workflow makes this easy and in the best case a one-liner.
+mulle-sde makes this easy and in the best case a one-liner.
 Here's how.

 ## mulle-sde dependency manages the sourcetree